 Leashes are a problem.
-When I first started teaching Reactive Rehab, my class for reactive dogs, the class consisted mainly of mature dogs some of whom were truly dog aggressive.
+When I first started teaching Reactive ReDo, my class for reactive dogs, the class consisted mainly of mature dogs some of whom were truly dog aggressive.
 They had histories of dogfights and bite records.
 Within the last several years the demographic for Reactive Rehab has changed.
 The ages of the dogs have become younger and younger and now the majority of dogs in this class are not truly dog aggressive; in fact, most of them are fine with other dogs off leash or at the least have a couple of doggie friends/roommates they interact and play with on regular basis.

 I know this may be a strange concept for our American dogs (and their humans) but in many European countries it is not the cultural norm for dogs (or humans) to greet unknown dogs on leash.
 These European dogs are often seen as better behaved with far fewer reactive behaviors.
 Most sport and obedience dog handlers have been practicing this (non-leash greeting) for years.
 If you go to any dog training conference you will see everyone giving each others dogs space when they pass (and usually treat their dog as they go by).

 When dogs greet on leash one of three OUTCOMES is going to occur:

 - The dogs come head to head and dog #1 goes over the top of dog #2’s shoulders.
 Dog #2 says “never mind, no threat here” and gives appeasement gestures or dog #2 goes back at dog #1 for his rudeness and a fight ensues.